 This art dice math game is a great way to build mental math skills with children who love to draw.
-Please welcome Sarah from Our Daily Craft who joins our ABCs and 123s letter and number series today.
+Please welcome Sarah from Our Daily Craft who joins us today.

 Art dice drawing math game